Do you grow berries at your place?

 - One of the biggest risks of infection is from the public.

-Phil also shared information about nutrition, seasonal care, pruning, variety selection, running the pick-your-own operation, marketing, and value-adding.
+Phil also very generously shared loads of information with us about nutrition, seasonal care, pruning, variety selection, running the pick-your-own operation, marketing, and value-adding.

 It also lets us share the information with you, to help you on your very own berry journey.